 I didn’t know this and in all honesty, I don’t think my therapists did either.
 In fact, off all the places I’ve checked, including medical sites, not one mentioned this phenomenon.
 No matter where I checked, all sources spouted the same information.
 Most sources stated that 1) Tendinitis is an inflammation of the tendons; 2) Use hot and cold treatments to help heal the injury; 3) Rest the injury; 4) Use massage to help get rid of scar tissue formation; And 5) Perform specific exercises and stretches to help strengthen and re-habilitate the injury.
 Does all this sound familiar?

 This is the usual course of treatment for tendinitis and works some of the time but there is one big problem.
 Once pain has been identified, the body has started it’s own healing process and is now hardening the tendon and protecting it from further damage.
 If the injury is caught early enough and the main source of the pain is identified, regular treatment can work.
-However, tendinitis is tricky because you may think you’re treating the source of the pain, but your actually treating the symptoms.
+However, tendinitis is tricky because you may think you’re treating the source of the pain, but you're actually treating the symptoms.
 You can spend months treating the wrong area and in that time, the injury simply gets worse and starts the painful tendinitis cycle.

 A doctor may also prescribe a cortisone shot, steroid shot or other anti inflammation medications.
 This may help with the pain in the short term but eventually it will return.
 The fact of the matter is that your body has now turned it’s pain response into a normal thing.
 Any type of inflammation and the body sends more fluid (And pain signalling chemicals) into the tendon and surrounding areas.
 This in turn, hardens the tendon and shrinks the associated muscle which causes more tightness.
 Any type of aggravation such as cracking the tendons or something as simple as working on the computer will send signals to your bodies response system which in turn sends fluids that actually cause the pain.